George Venables-Vernon, 1st Baron Vernon: Career

 His father died in 1719, leaving him Sudbury Hall, and in 1728 he assumed, by royal licence, the additional surname of Venables after he had succeeded to the Cheshire estates on the death of his cousin, Anne Venables-Bertie, Countess of Abingdon (wife of Montagu Venables-Bertie, 2nd Earl of Abingdon), in accordance with the will of his uncle and her father, Sir Peter Venables.

 Vernon began in politics as a Tory, but by 1754 was a supporter of Administration.
 He sat as a Member of Parliament, as an Anti-Walpole Whig, for Lichfield from 1731 to 1747 and for Derby from 1754 to 1762.

-In 1762 he was raised to the peerage as Lord Vernon, Baron of Kinderton, in the County of Chester.
+In 1762 he was raised to the peerage as Lord Vernon, of Kinderton, in the County of Chester.

 He lived at Sudbury Hall, one the country's finest Restoration mansions, which now is a Grade I listed building.